mchalain/makeroot/README.md

 Makeroot is not a packages manager.
 Makeroot doesn't ckeck packages dependancies.
 You can build two packages with dependancies for a project, and a third one for another project.

-Makeroot doesn't decide for you, you keep handing on your project.
+*Makeroot doesn't decide for you, you keep control of your project*.

 What Makeroot can do for you
 ----------------------------